flyteorg/flytectl/docs/source/gen/flytectl_get_cluster-resource-attribute.rst

  {"project":"flytectldemo","domain":"development","workflow":"core.control_flow.run_merge_sort.merge_sort","attributes":{"buzz":"lightyear","foo":"bar"}}

-Writes the cluster resource attributes to a file.
+Write the cluster resource attributes to a file.
 If there are no cluster resource attributes, the command throws an error.
 Here, the config file is written to cra.yaml file: e.g., content of cra.yaml